-- you are between the ages of 15 and 30 (most common) or 60 and 80
+- are between the ages of 15 and 30 (most common) or 60 and 80

-- you are taking antibiotics
+- are taking long-term antibiotics

-- you are hospitalized
+- are hospitalized

-- you are receiving chemotherapy
+- are receiving chemotherapy

-- you are taking immunosuppressants
+- are taking immunosuppressant drugs

-- you are older
+- are older

-- you have had PC before
+- have had PC before

 Depending on your condition, you may experience one or more of the following symptoms:

 - abdominal pain or cramping